Large AI Model-Based Semantic Communications

 \subsubsection{Channel Attention Network}

-Using the channel attention network, we can extract low-level semantics from semantic segments.
-Each segment is treated as a channel, and global and mean pooling operations are performed.
+Using the channel attention network, one can obtain the important parts of each semantic segment.
+Each segment is treated as a channel, with max and average pooling operations performed.
 The results are then input into an MLP network for assessing the channel significance.
-The MLP outputs are combined to determine semantic importance, which is then multiplied by the semantic segments to obtain low-level semantics.
+The MLP outputs are combined to determine the importance of each channel, which is then multiplied by the semantic segments to obtain the channel importance-based semantics.